joanakrause/TFM_analysis/README_Krause.md

 # TFM_analysis.
-Adding short reads into a constrained tree
+Adding short reads to a constrained tree

 #### 1. Reverse complement R2 read obtained from Sanger sequencing using AliView